CultureAsData-UIUC/is310-fall-2024-group-1/final-project-submission/final-data-essay.md

 - Screenshots (jpg/png): Images captured from the game, used for analysis or visual reference.

 We identified a null value in the "Screenshot" column for the game Cinderella Flies to Mexico because the game is non-operable, and therefore no screenshots could be captured.
 Additionally, we observed inconsistencies in the "Screenshot" column, where the images are in both PNG and JPG formats.
 These discrepancies arise from differences in how the screenshots were created—some were pulled directly from the Adobe Flash game files, while others were manually taken during gameplay.

+For information regarding our method of cleaning & collecting data, [here is our documentation](is310-fall-2024-group-1/midpoint-data-docs/dataset-documentation.md)

 Because all our other values were consistent and existing, we didn’t need to do any cleaning and were able to use our columns as is.